-Chris Mizrany is a full time missionary, photographer, and web designer with Helping Hand in Cape Town, South Africa.
+Chris Mizrany is a missionary, photographer, and web designer with Helping Hand in Cape Town, South Africa.

 In his book describing years of veterinary work in the harsh Yorkshire Dales of England, James Herriot tells the story of Tip, a sheepdog at a local farm.
 He first encountered Tip one freezing morning, when he walked up to the farmhouse door, looking for the owner.
 Suddenly, from under a pile of snow at the foot of the door, Tip emerged, cheery and full of excitement.
 James was shocked, and later asked the farmer why the old dog was left outside.